open-cli-tools/concurrently/README.md

 - `name`: the name of the command; defaults to an empty string.
 - `cwd`: the current working directory of the command.
 - `env`: an object with all the environment variables that the command will be spawned with.
-- `additionalArguments`: list of additional arguments which can be used in command via placeholders.
 - `killed`: whether the command has been killed.
 - `exited`: whether the command exited yet.
 - `pid`: the command's process ID.